author

 1832–1916

-A Nobel Prize-winning Spanish dramatist, he brought big emotions and moral conflict to the stage while also building a remarkable parallel career in science and public life.
-His story blends theater, mathematics, engineering, and politics in a way few writers can match.
+A Nobel Prize-winning Spanish dramatist, he brought high-stakes moral conflict and theatrical intensity back to the stage while also building a remarkable career in science and public life.

 by Joaquín Álvarez Quintero, Serafín Álvarez Quintero, Vicente Blasco Ibáñez, José Echegaray, Concha Espina, Wenceslao Fernández-Flórez, Gutiérrez Gamero, Antonio de Hoyos y Vinent, J. (José) Ortega Munilla, Alvaro Retana, Diego San José, Bernardo Morales San Martín, Felipe Trigo